sojungko-test/superhero/README.md

 3. `npm start` or `yarn start` to seed the database with legacy data and start both front-end and back-end servers.

+4. If you don't have a legacy access token and are too lazy to generate one, feel free to use mine in `.env` (this won't be accessible via Github).

 ## Notes